cmu-delphi/delphi-epidata/docs/index.md

 datasets with a maximum of two of the requested parameters having multiple selections (signals, dates, versions, regions, etc).

-To request access to restricted datasets, no rate limit, and unlimited multiple selections, you can [request a registered API key](https://forms.gle/hkBr5SfQgxguAfEt7).
+To request access with no rate limit and unlimited multiple selections, you can [request a registered API key](https://forms.gle/hkBr5SfQgxguAfEt7).
+For policy and usage details, consult the [Epidata API keys documentation](api/api_keys.md).

 If you regularly or frequently use our system, please consider using an API key even if your usage falls within the anonymous usage limits.
 API key usage helps